shsagir/Kusto-Query-Language-Replica/doc/sqlrequestplugin.md

 > do so when using the SQL client libraries programmatically.

 ::: zone-end

 ::: zone pivot="azuremonitor"

-This isn't supported in Azure Monitor
+This capability isn't supported in Azure Monitor

 ::: zone-end